 We have 3 types of reflection (Pic.
 11):

 – lustrous reflection, which is something else between specular and diffuse reflection.
-It occurs, when the surface is almost ideal, however some smallish roughness exists.
-A part of the light can be reflected specularly, another part may be reflected diffusely or scattered (Denham, Lonsdale, 1924).
-A good example of it is paper or some lustrous metals like platinum, gold or iridium (Pic.
+It occurs, when the surface is almost ideal, however, some smallish roughness exists.
+A part of the light can be reflected specularly, and another part may be reflected diffusely or scattered (Denham, Lonsdale, 1924).
+A good example of it is paper or some lustrous metals like platinum, gold, or iridium (Pic.
 25).

-– diffuse reflection, that is much more common because it takes place when the surface is not ideal.
+– diffuse reflection, which is much more common because it takes place when the surface is not ideal.
 Roughness causes multiple reflections and scattering in different directions (Pic.
 11, 12).

 Refraction is the change of direction of wave propagation due to a change in its transmission medium (Pic.
 17).

 The transmitted light appears to travel slower through the dense medium.
 For example, waves in the air will travel faster than in the water.
 When the ray of light will enter from the air to the water is bent.
 The velocity of the light wave changes unlike the frequency, which remains constant.
 Refraction is less related to scattering than other phenomena because its mechanism is quite different.
 Refraction occurs when a large number of dipoles scatter coherently.
 Each individual particle scatters light in response to the incident radiation in almost all directions.
 We have to know, that there is a large collection of these scattered, whereas each one scattering the light in each direction.
 The contribution of each scatterer interferes with every other contribution against the total field.
 Reassuming the main difference between light scattering and light refraction is that scattering refers to small scatterers and refraction requires a large number of scatterers and a clean interface too.
 There are many more details, as we can get to know about light refraction.
 I am planning to develop this topic in the future.